Holiday Gifts

 Not only is there food to cook and serve; there is the table to beautify with gorgeous serving bowlstrivets, salt and pepper shakers, and other tableware.
 If you or your guests are more traditional, you’ll likely also want a handwashing cup and towels, a challah board for your beautiful challah, and Birkonim or Benchers for grace after meals.

-And don’t forget a festive tablecloth and delicious kosher wine from the best Israeli vineyards!
+And don’t forget a festive tablecloth and delicious kosher food from the best Israeli farmers and artisanal producers!

 Upgrade your holiday table in style, with beautifully made, Jewish-themed tableware from Israeli artists.